 Dave and I have often considered settling down in Mexico.
 Each time we visit, we love it!
-We haven't seen enough of the country to decide where is best, so when Nathan of The TRVL Blog suggested writing about his 10 favourite places in Mexico, we were excited to read it.
+We haven't seen everywhere in the country to decide where is best, so when Nathan of The TRVL Blog suggested writing about his 10 favorite places in Mexico, we were excited to read it.

 After all, Mexico is a country made up of 758,000 square miles and 31 states.
 You'd expect there's a bit of variety here, right?

 Picturesque beaches are found north, south, east and west of Mexico.
 What's that I hear you say, you want more than beautiful beaches?

 From Cancun to Tulum and La Paz to Isa Mujeres, the beaches of Mexico are endless soft white sand that you can walk for days up on.